Description:

 The data are submitted to the UK Marine Environment Monitoring and Assessment National (MERMAN) database.

 Annual assessments of the data are made by the UK Clean Safe Seas Evidence Group (CSSEG).
-The most recent assessment can be found here [link to be inserted].
 The assessments consist of the analysis of a large number of time series, each of the concentration of a single contaminant in a single species (for biota) at a single monitoring station.

-Combining the contaminant groups (5), the regions (4) and biota or sediment gives 40 possible comparisons of mean concentrations against EACs.
+There are currently accepted EACs (or equivalent) for mercury, PAHs, and PCBs in both biota and sediment, and for cadmium and lead in sediment.
+Combining these with the four regions gives 32 possible comparisons of mean concentrations against EACs.
 However, it has proved difficult to make regional assessments in the Scottish Continental Shelf due to inadequate spatial coverage.
 Therefore, only three regions – Northern North Sea, Minches and Western Scotland, and Irish Sea (Clyde & Solway) – are used in the Clean Seas Indicator.
-With these three regions, there are 30 possible comparisons of mean concentrations against EACs.
+With these three regions, there are 24 possible comparisons of mean concentrations against EACs.
 The Indicator is the proportion of these comparisons in which concentrations are acceptably low.

-Note that the Indicator for 2015 – 2017 was originally calculated using all four regions (i.e. including the Scottish Continental Shelf).
-However, it has been recalculated (using three regions) so the Indicator is consistent across years.
+The Indicator for 2015 – 2017 was originally calculated using all four regions (i.e. including the Scottish Continental Shelf).

 Definitions: